top of page

 PARENTS PLEASE BE SURE TO ENTER YOUR CHILD'S FULL NAME NEXT TO THE TITLE OF THEIR ARTWORK AND IN THE NOTES SECTION.
 Grade should be for the school year just completed.

 The Pembroke Arts Festival will display all appropriate entries.
 They will be juried for prizes, which will include a $100 Best in Show.
-Award winners will be notified by Monday 8/4/24 and will be invited to an Awards Ceremony on Friday 8/8 from 6-7:00 pm.
+Award winners will be notified by Monday 8/3/26 and will be invited to an Awards Ceremony on Friday 8/7 from 6-7:00 pm. at the Pembroke Community Center.

 Young artists may submit either their original artwork and/or original photography.
 Each student is welcome to enter a maximum of 2 pieces in the combination of their choice.